SViswanathanLab/XIST-Males-Scripts/CN/README.md

 (3) Run ploidy_match_TCGA_absolute_solution.py across the output directory

 This script matches TITAN ploidy/purity solutions to ABSOLUTE purity/ploidy solutions to select the best TITAN solution for TCGA samples.
+It then calculates the mean chrX copy number per sample using the best TITAN copy number solution.